Skillshare vs. Udemy: Which One Is Best For Your Course?

 The price of courses varies, but most are available for under $100.

-As a Course Creator (on Skillshare you’re referred to as a Teacher, and on Udemy you’re called an Instructor), it costs you nothing to set up an account and create a course.
+As a course creator, it costs you nothing to set up an account and create a course.

-The way you earn money does differ, though, and depending on how popular your course becomes, it could have a massive impact on the passive income you generate.
+The way you earn money does differ, though, and depending on how popular your course becomes, it could have a major impact on the income you generate.

 As a Teacher on Skillshare, you earn money based on a royalty system.